Chapter 24:

 "Probably nothing good."

 She continued.
-"Cardinal is the last DeLightful founder, and he's alluded to his trump card in the book he wrote.
-Basically, if you read between the lines, it translates into 'If you fuck me, I'll fuck with you'.
-He has the equivalent of a nuclear bomb waiting to pop off, so the government refuses to go after him or DeLightfuls directly."
+"Cardinal is the last DeLightful founder in power, and he's alluded to his trump card in that book he wrote.
+Basically, if you read between the lines, it transcribes into 'If you fuck me, I'll fuck with you'.
+He has the equivalent of a nuclear bomb waiting for use, so the government refuses to go after him or DeLightfuls directly."

 "That's some insurance policy," I said to try lightening the mood.